isabella232/advertising-cloud.en/help/dsp/reports/report-about-custom.md

 * Custom
 * Pre-configured Report Templates
+    * **Custom:** This is a blank template you can use to create your own custom report using most dimensions and metrics.
+Conversion, Device, Geo, and Site reports are variations of this template with pre-selected columns and dimensions for their respective use cases.

-    * **Billing:** By default, includes spend metrics for media billing by campaign.
+    * **Billing:** Use this report to understand key billing metrics like spend metrics for media billing by campaign.

-    * **Conversion:** For advertisers configured with multi-touch conversion tracking, any conversion metrics you add that were captured using Advertising Cloud conversion tracking tags will include multi-touch data.

-    * **Device:** By default, includes impressions by device type.

-    * **Frequency (by Impression):** By default, includes the number of times that ads are shown to all viewers and to unique viewers, sorted by impression.

-    * **Frequency (by App/Site):** By default, includes the number of times that ads are shown to unique viewers for campaigns, sorted by app or domain.

        >[!NOTE]
        >
+       >* This report includes data about the billing segment.
+If a user or device is served an impression that belongs to multiple segments, only one billable segment is credited with the impression.

+    * **Conversion:** Use this report to understand how your campaigns are performing based on conversion metrics captured using Advertising Cloud conversion tracking.
+This includes multi-touch attribution.

+    * **Device:** Use this pre-populated template to see key metrics by device-related dimensions.

+    * **Frequency (by Impression):** Use this report to understand the distribution of impressions shown to unique viewers (for example, how many unique viewers saw one impression, two impressions, three impressions, and so on.
+Data is available by placement or campaign.

+       >[!NOTE]
+       >
+       >* Data is available after March 1, 2019.
+       >* Frequency is estimated based on a sampling of data.
+       >* For some inventory, publishers don't pass along a device identifier, which prevents frequency tracking.
+This report includes only impressions for which a device identifier was available.

+    * **Frequency (by App/Site):** Use this report to understand how many unique users were reached by app or by site.
+You can also see how many unique users were reached via only a particular app or site ("distinct unique users").

+       >[!NOTE]
+       >
        >* Data is available after November 15, 2018.
        >* For some private inventory, publishers don't pass along a device identifier, which prevents frequency tracking.

-    * **Geo**: By default, includes standard metrics, total media net spend, and total billable net spend for placements by geographical location.
+    * **Geo**: Use this pre-populated template to see key metrics by geographic dimensions.

-    * **Margin:** By default, includes the margin % and other spend metrics by campaign.
+    * **Margin:** Use this report to see key metrics like margin, profit, and other spend metrics by campaign or placement.

-    * **Segment:** By default, includes standard metrics for placements by segment.
+    * **Segment:** Use this pre-populated template to see key metrics by segment.

        >[!NOTE]
        >
+       >* This report is intended to show how different targeted segments perform.
+It uses segment membership data.
+When an impression is served to a person or device belonging to two or more targeted segments, this report will include one row for each segment.
+For this reason, totals in this report may not match actual delivery.
-       >Conversion metrics and custom goal data for segments is available after August 2, 2019.
-All other data for segments is available beginning June 1, 2018
+       >* Conversion metrics and custom goal data for segments is available after August 2, 2019.
+All other data for segments is available beginning after June 1, 2018.

-    * **Site:** By default, includes standard metrics, total media net spend, and total billable net spend by site site.
+    * **Site:** By default, includes standard metrics, total media net spend, and total billable net spend by site.

 >[!MORELIKETHIS
 >